 Researchers have found that changing lifestyle can reduce 58% of type 2 diabetes incidence.
-However, these significant effects are mainly from well controlled efficacy trials.
-Whether prevention programs in the real world can have the similar achievement is still unclear.
+However, these significant effects are mainly from well-controlled efficacy trials.
+Whether prevention programs in the real world can have a similar achievement is still unclear.

-In a research recently published in Diabetes Research and Clinical Practice, scientists reported the effect of The Sydney Diabetes Prevention Program (SDPP).
+In a study published in Diabetes Research and Clinical Practice, scientists reported the effect of The Sydney Diabetes Prevention Program (SDPP).

 Researchers suggest that it is possible to screen and recruit high-risk people from the primary care setting with the help of physicians.
 But this is quite complex and requires considerable effort.

 The lifestyle modification program is quite effective to reduce the risk of type 2 diabetes.

 In the future, research will try to collect non-self-report data and consider the impact of socioeconomic status on prevention.